opensearch-project/documentation-website/_benchmark/reference/commands/run.md

 ### Workload

-The following options determine which workload is used to run the test:
+The following options determine which workload is used during the run:

 - `--workload-repository`: Defines the repository from which OpenSearch Benchmark loads workloads.
 - `--workload-path`: Defines the path to a downloaded or custom workload.
 - `--workload-revision`: Defines a specific revision from the workload source tree that OpenSearch Benchmark should use.
 - `--workload`: Defines the workload to use based on the workload's name.
 You can find a list of preloaded workloads using `opensearch-benchmark list workloads`.

-### Test procedures
+### Run procedures

-The following options define what test procedures the test uses and which operations are contained inside the procedure:
+The following options define what run procedures the run uses and which operations are contained inside the procedure:

-- `--test-execution-id`: Defines a unique ID for this test run.
+- `--test-run-id`: Defines a unique ID for this run.
-Defines the test procedures to use with each workload.
-You can find a list of test procedures that the workload supports by specifying the workload in the `info` command, for example, `opensearch-benchmark info --workload=<workload_name>`.
-To look up information on a specific test procedure, use the command `opensearch-benchmark info --workload=<workload_name> --test-procedure=<test-procedure>`.
+Defines the run procedures to use with each workload.
+You can find a list of run procedures that the workload supports by specifying the workload in the `info` command, for example, `opensearch-benchmark info --workload=<workload_name>`.
+To look up information on a specific run procedure, use the command `opensearch-benchmark info --workload=<workload_name> --scenario=<scenario>`.
-- `--include-tasks`: Defines a comma-separated list of test procedure tasks to run.
-By default, all tasks listed in a test procedure array are run.
+- `--include-tasks`: Defines a comma-separated list of run procedure tasks.
+By default, all tasks listed in a run procedure array are included.
-- `--exclude-tasks`: Defines a comma-separated list of test procedure tasks not to run.
+- `--exclude-tasks`: Defines a comma-separated list of run procedure tasks not to run.
 - `--enable-assertions`: Enables assertion checks for tasks.
 Default is `false`.

 ### Pipelines